Image-Specific Adaptation of Transformer Encoders for Compute-Efficient Segmentation: Proposed Methodology:

-In consideration of having minimal impact on the computations due to the gating network, we use the output of the lowest resolution feature map $\feature_1$ as input to the pooling operation.
-To optimize the gating network, we use the standard cross-entropy loss between the output logits $\Goutput\superIdx$ and the one-hot version of target exit $\tgtIdx$ as our training objective.
-During inference, the gating network identifies the layer with the highest predicted logits, \ie, $\argmax_\Glayer(g_\Glayer\superIdx)$, as the optimal exit layer for image $\inImg\superIdx$.
-Note that while there can be more complex choices for the gating network, our simple linear layer in \Eqref{eq:gating} works well in our experiments. \paragraph{Saving training costs through Step \stepC.} {\ours} presents a distinct advantage in terms of its adaptability to varying computational constraints.
-In scenarios where a smaller model is desired, {\ours} necessitates training solely the gating network (\ie, repeat Step \stepC).
-Assuming that the computational load is proportional to the depth of the network, \Eqref{eq:utility_func} enables us to weigh the performance gain against the computational overhead for each exit layer.
+\paragraph{Saving Training Costs through Step~\stepC} {\ours} presents a distinct advantage in terms of its adaptability to varying computational constraints.
+In scenarios where a smaller model is desired, {\ours} necessitates training solely the gating network (\ie, repeat Step~\stepC).
+Assuming that the computational load is proportional to the depth of the network, \cref{eq:utility_func} enables us to weigh the performance gain against the computational overhead for each exit layer.
 We achieve this by setting the total number of layers $\NGlayer$ to a smaller number depending on user preferences.
-For instance, as illustrated in \Figref{fig:main_framework}, User $X$ preferring a smaller model compared to User $Y$ may opt for a smaller $\NGlayer$, \ie, $\NGlayer_X<\NGlayer_Y$.
+For instance, as illustrated in \cref{fig:main_framework}, User $X$ preferring a smaller model compared to User $Y$ may opt for a smaller $\NGlayer$, \ie, $\NGlayer_X<\NGlayer_Y$.
 Then, given the importance of segmentation quality, we choose $\beta$.
-With these two variables set in \Eqref{eq:target}, we train the gating network.
+With these two variables set in \cref{eq:target}, we train the gating network.
 This capability shows that {\ours} is versatile and resource-efficient as it adapts to diverse needs and optimizes allocations.